Ethiopians suffer under Tigray aid shortages | DW | 25.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-As Addis Ababa steps up its air offensive against the TPLF, and Tigray forces advance on the ground, the situation of the civilian population grows more desperate by the hour.
+As Addis Ababa steps up its air offensive against the TPLF and Tigray forces advance on the ground, the situation for the civilian population is growing more desperate by the hour.

 The Ethiopian Air Force launched a series of attacks against forces of the Tigray People's Liberation Front (TPLF) over the weekend.
-Two bombardments struck Mekelle — the capital of Ethiopia's northern Tigray region — killing three children and wounding several people, according to the United Nations.
+Two bombardments struck Mekele, the capital of Ethiopia's northern Tigray region, killing three children and wounding several people, according to the United Nations.

 Davison told DW that the air raids must be seen in the context of the headway made on the ground by the Tigray forces, "which seem to be making steady advances through Afar and eastern Amhara and indeed are threatening to take control of the cities of Dessie and Kombolcha."